 The conference organizers should create a consistent visual identity for the conference that can be used in all publicity materials for the conference.
-Materials promoting the conference with a call for participation should be prepared for distribution at the preceding conference and through SGCI communication channels.
+Materials promoting the conference with a call for participation should be prepared for distribution at the preceding MAPC conference and through SGCI communication channels.
 In recent years, Steering Committees have developed a Communications Committee to help with this.
+The SGCI Social Media Committee will also share and distribute any provided information.

-It is important to get the basic registration information on the conference to people in the late summer through the SGCI communication channels.
+Ideally, basic registration information on the conference would be available in the late summer of the previous year through the SGCI communication channels.
 As travel budgets are due for many departments then, this will get everyone geared up to come from the start.
-Coordinate with SGCI admin on social media postings throughout the course of the planning process; an "Announcements Schedule" is worked out in advance by the SGCI Program Coordinator.
-It is important to announce the conference by October at the latest.
+Coordinate with SGCI admin on social media postings throughout the course of the planning process; an "Announcements Schedule" is worked out in advance by the SGCI Executive Director and Social Media Committee.
+It is important to announce the conference by December of the previous year at the latest.